Welcome to the Campus Cupboard.

 According to the Feeding America organization, a network of emergency food shortage agencies, nearly one third of those they serve had to choose between paying for food and covering educational expenses in 2014.
 And that need extends to our campus: From April 2016 to May 2017, Campus Cupboard was accessed over 450 times.

-Located in the Koessler Administration building (KAB 121), Campus Cupboard is in the heart of campus.GET DIRECTIONS
+Located in the Koessler Administration Building, Campus Cupboard is in the heart of campus.Directions

 - Toilet Paper